fab13n/jsonschema_cn/README.md

 MAY DO:

 * on objects:
-    * support for regex as object property names
     * limited support for dependent object fields, e.g.
       `{"card_number": integer, "billing_address" if "card_number":
       string, ...}`.